CLI Reference — Signet Docs

 signet migrate-vectorsMigrate BLOB vectors to sqlite-vec format

-signet syncSync built-in templates and skills
+signet syncSync hooks, extensions, built-in templates, and skills

 signet secretManage encrypted secrets